-If you haven’t applied to the CAO already and are considering starting college at WIT in September, your last chance to apply is by 5.15pm on 1 May
+If you haven’t applied to the CAO already and are considering starting university in Waterford this September, your last chance to apply is by 5.15pm on 1 May

 From school leavers, to mature applicants (over 23) and everyone in between including people who are under 23 and left school a few years back, or are on a further education course, or students who want to change their course of study, 5.15pm on 1 May is an important deadline for applying to the CAO.
 Here’s why.

 Every year we get the query from people on 2 May.
 “Aaagh, I just realised the closing date was yesterday, can I still apply to the CAO?
 I really want to go to college.”
 And the really sad news is the answer is no, that’s it for another year.
 What’s another year may have won the Eurovision for Johnny Logan in 1980, but what another year for people keen to go to college this year is can only be described as misery, and gets ‘nul points’ from this jury.

 2. If you’re not in you can’t win

 Imagine it’s summertime and people are talking about college offers.
 And imagine you’re hating what you’re doing now more than ever; or your finances have turned a corner and you realise you could have afforded college, if only you applied.
 Our advice is if you’re considering a return to college, research, choose, apply and wait for everything else to sort itself out.
 And if you’re in a position to accept an offer, happy days.

 3. Feel the fear and do it anyway

 Procrastination can be caused by perfectionism or a fear of failure.
 Imagine you don’t get the course you want, the points you hoped for, or have the money.
 And so you don’t apply to the CAO at all, never mind the course or college you really want.
 Why not leap into the unknown, research, choose, apply?
 Rather than telling nobody, sharing with friends and family may get support and motivation and that can make the world a brighter place.